leungkkf/rs-iiif-browser/README.md

 The IIIF Browser provides a proof-of-concept client built using Rust for viewing IIIF manifests and images.
 It is based on the [Bevy](https://bevy.org/) game engine with the [Bevy egui plugin](https://github.com/vladbat00/bevy_egui) (which in turn uses [egui](https://github.com/emilk/egui)).
-Bevy allows the easy rendering of the tiles/images with support for camera and input.
+Bevy allows easy rendering of the tiles/images with support for camera and input.
 The project is created as an exercise while learning Rust.

 A web demo can be found [here](https://leungkkf.github.io/testbed/).